7 Best Nike Trail Running Shoes in 2024

 What makes it the best?

-The Nike Pegasus Trail 4 GTX not only offers waterproof protection, but also outstanding grip, long-lasting comfort, and incredible bounciness.
-It proves it's an all-around performer in our lab tests and runs, making it our top waterproof Nike trail running shoe.
+The Nike Pegasus Trail 5 GTX not only offers waterproof protection but also amazing agility and incredible bounciness in a lightweight package.
+It’s an all-around performer in our lab tests and runs, making it our top waterproof Nike trail running shoe.

 Pros